LandSandBoat/lsb-wiki/Staff-Conduct.md

 Therefore, because you represent more than just yourself, there is a higher standard for you to adhere to than those who do not.
 So long as you carry the weight that comes with the position, you also carry the burden of ensuring that the image people have of you - and by extension, us - is a positive one.

 # 1. Collaborative Service Official Rules
-Any and all Terms of Use, Guidelines, or Codes of Conduct put in place by any service which Project Topaz uses for collaboration are incorporated into our rules.
+Any and all Terms of Use, Guidelines, or Codes of Conduct put in place by any service which Topaz Next uses for collaboration are incorporated into our rules.
 Examples of collaboration services include GitHub and Discord.
 Do not break the Terms of Use for such services, or violate any community guidelines while using that service.

 The official GitHub [Terms of Use](https://help.github.com/en/github/site-policy/github-terms-of-service) and [Community Guidelines](https://help.github.com/en/github/site-policy/github-community-guidelines) are incorporated into our rules.

 Additionally, the official Discord [Terms of Service](https://discord.com/terms) and [Community Guidelines](https://discord.com/guidelines) are also incorporated into our rules.

-Project Topaz will enforce violations against either set of Terms or Guidelines, regardless upon which service the violation occurs.
+Topaz Next will enforce violations against either set of Terms or Guidelines, regardless upon which service the violation occurs.

 # 2. Non-FFXI Topics
 There are many places on the internet you can discuss sex, people's appearance, race, religion, cars, politics, and any other number of non-FFXI topics.
 This is not one of those places.
 We are not here to talk about what people believe about religion, who they vote for, or anything else that does not have to do specifically with FFXI.
 There are a million other places on the internet and in the rest of the world to discuss the other things - please go do so elsewhere.

 # 3. Toxic Behavior
-Project Topaz wants members of the private server community to feel welcome and valued.
+Topaz Next wants members of the private server community to feel welcome and valued.
 Therefore, the following toxic behaviors are unacceptable:

 - Disparaging comments about individuals or groups
 - "Jokes" involving sex, genitals, or sexual abuse